engrit-illinois/Audit-MisconfiguredGpos/README.md

 The full path to an XML file previously output by this module when `-CacheGpos` was specified.
 Only relevant when `-GetFullReports` is also specified.
 Ignored otherwise.
 Cause the module to pull GPO report data from the cache file instead of directly from AD.
+Warning: Using cached GPOs may result in the returned data containing some anomalies, due to GPOs being created, removed, or changed since the cached data was retrieved.

 ### -Indent \<string\>
 Optional string.